oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

     "native_authorization_unsupported":
-    :     The authorization server does not support the native authorization endpoint, or it does but a downstream authorization server it attempted to federate to, does not support the native authorization endpoint.
+    :     The authorization server does not support the native authorization endpoint, or does, but a downstream authorization server it attempted to federate to, does not support the native authorization endpoint.

      Values for the `error` parameter MUST NOT include characters outside the set %x20-21 / %x23-5B / %x5D-7E.